Sergiovan/Sir-Govan-Discord/README.md

 # Building
 Just `cargo build` :).
 You might need a gcc compiler to get damn Ring to work properly.

-For a raspberry pi, check out these cool cross-compilers: https://github.com/tttapa/docker-arm-cross-toolchain.
-You could, theoretically, also use https://github.com/cross-rs/cross but I don't know how that works.
+~~For a raspberry pi, check out these cool cross-compilers: https://github.com/tttapa/docker-arm-cross-toolchain.
+You could, theoretically, also use https://github.com/cross-rs/cross but I don't know how that works.~~

+Nevermind, cross compiling skia-safe is impossible, it cannot be done.
+Give up.

 # FAQ